 According to board-certified physician Cathy Wong, oils are often blended to create the ideal texture and scent for massage.

-Astroglide O contains a blend of the following oils:
+ASTROGLIDE O Oil contains a blend of the following oils:

 Coconut Oil – Coconut oil has become quite popular in recent years, with people using it for everything from a sweetener to a staple in vegan recipes.
-It can also be used as a massage oil — and because the fractionated form only contains a fraction of the whole oil, it’s less prone to staining towels, sheets and clothing than other oils.
+Not only does it smell amazing but coconut oil is able to moisturize on a deeper level thanks to its molecular structure.

 Sunflower Oil – Extracted from sunflower seeds, sunflower oil is known for being light and non-greasy, which makes it an ideal oil for massages.
 It also contains the essential fatty acid linoleic acid, which is good for the skin.

 Argan Oil – You’ve probably seen argan oil in a variety of haircare products, but did you know it’s also good for your skin?
-The levels of Vitamin E in argan oil can boost cell production and make the skin look healthier.
+The levels of Vitamin E in argan oil can moisturize and make the skin look healthier.